sal-camacho/python/README.md

 ## Screenshot of Updating A File A Through Python Algorithm
 ![Updating A File A Through Python Algorithm Snapshot](python.png)
-> This image captures the full response submitted as part of the Google Cybersecurity Certificate incident report activity.
+> This image captures the full response submitted as part of the Google Cybersecurity Certificate Python Algorithm report activity.
 >